 Incorporate in all construction contracts and subcontracts that exceed \$10,000.
 This notice should be placed within the solicitation for proposals.
 The goals for minority participation are dependent upon the Economic Area (EA) and Standard Metropolitan Statistical Area (SMSA).
 Refer to Volume 45 of the Federal Register dated 10/3/80.
 Page 65984 contains a table listed all EA and SMSA and their associated minority goals.
 The 6.9% for female participation represents a national goal.

-STANDARD FEDERAL EQUAL EMPLOYMENT OPPORTUNITY CONSTRUCTION CONTRACT SPECIFICATIONS - 41 CFR Part 60.4.3
+STANDARD FEDERAL EQUAL EMPLOYMENT OPPORTUNITY CONSTRUCTION CONTRACT SPECIFICATIONS - 41 CFR Part 60.4.3 a.
+"Covered area" means the geographical area described in the solicitation from which this contract resulted;

 1. As used in these specifications: